Your Only Job is Self-Actualization (Part 2)

 Client Attraction (a critical part of building and growing your business) is a natural effect of your creativity and creation, rather than an area to focus your effort.

 Adopting this perspective will fundamentally change how you think about marketing, sales, and money.
-TLDR: it gets to be playful and fun.

 You’ve got to “show up,” right?
 We can all agree on that.